-&lt;sup>b Both color analyses will use the same panel if both are selected.
+^b Both color analyses will use the same panel if both are selected.

-&lt;sup>c Except that the sliding combed shutter is replaced by a rotating eight-bladed disc
+^c The sliding combed shutter is replaced by a rotating eight-bladed disc.

-&lt;sup>d The adhesion and pencil hardness tests will all be performed on the same panel as the DFT test.
+^d The adhesion and pencil hardness tests will all be performed on the same panel as the DFT test.